You are here

 Sub-section 48(4) of the DRCA provides that ‘Compensation is not payable under this Act to the employee in respect of the injury, loss or damage… after the date on which the damages were recovered by the employee’; and the term ‘damages’ is defined (in section 4 of the DRCA) to include ‘any amount paid under a compromise or settlement of a claim for damages, whether or not legal proceedings have been instituted…’ .

-It then follows that, insofar as the medical evidence relating to the original claim for damages (that has now settled) can show that the injury for which the damages were claimed is the same, any settlement amount is still referrable to that injury.
+Where the medical evidence relating to the original claim for damages (that has been settled) shows that the injury for which the damages were claimed is the same as the injury claimed under DRCA, any settlement amount is still referrable to that injury and section 48(4) applies.

 In terms of the investigation into the injury “behind” the settlement deed, we would expect: